Historiography in North Macedonia: Pre-independence

 A history department was established in the University of Skopje in 1946.
-The first national scientific institution in this field – the Institute for National History of the PR Macedonia - was established in July 20, 1948, under the Cyril Methodius University in Skopje.
+The first national scientific institution in this field – the Institute for National History of the PR Macedonia - was established on July 20, 1948, under the Cyril Methodius University in Skopje.
 It had the obligation of studying the history of the Macedonian people.
 The role played by the Macedonian partisans and the Communist Party of Yugoslavia was emphasised by the Yugoslav Macedonian historiography.
 The leader of the new Socialist Republic of Macedonia – Lazar Koliševski, initially proclaimed that the Republic's history had begun with the communist struggle during the Second World War, whereas early 20th century events such as the Ilinden Uprising, or organisations such as the IMRO, were mere Bulgarian conspiracies.
 At the same time, the first rector of the University of Skopje - Kiril Miljovski - admitted that early Macedonian revivalists and revolutionaries identified as Bulgarians.
 With explicit state support from the Yugoslav government, historical studies emphasizing the distinctness of Macedonian nationhood were expanded.
 New Macedonian historiography held, as a central principle, that Macedonian history was separate from Bulgarian history.
 Its primary goal was to foster an independent Macedonian national consciousness, with an "anti-Bulgarian" or "de-Bulgarizing" trend, and to sever any ties with Bulgaria.
 This distinct Slavic consciousness would inspire identification with Yugoslavia.